The HF bands still provide some interesting listening, even with all the modern technology it still provides a low cost backup.

 The Shannon (Ireland) and Gander (Canada) HF frequencies are listed below, not all frequencies will be active at the same time.
 Traffic will depend on HF propagation, and frequencies will vary by time of day.

 Did you know you can submit a reception report online and receive a QSL card!

 You can download a CSV file with the frequencies here to load into your scanner.

 This map (Credit ICAO.int) gives you some regional context to the frequency plan.

-The transmitter sites (receivers sites often separate) are well located, you can view then in Google Maps
+The transmitter sites (receivers sites often separate) are well located, you can view them in Google Maps

 Gander Radio (Canada)

 You can track aircraft around the UK in real-time using just a Raspberry PI and dongle.

 You may also be interested in HF ACARS, another HF communication method to track and message aircraft.